 "Elle est chanceuse" should be accepted too.
 The second link provided by Ron (https://www.collinsdictionary.com/dictionary/english-french/lucky) event lists "chanceux" as translation of "lucky".

-This relates to:Avoir raison / tort / de la chance = To be right / wrong / lucky -
+This question relates to:French lesson "Avoir raison / tort / de la chance = To be right / wrong / lucky"

 Often times there are multiple correct ways to answer each question in kwiziq.
 However, as the lessons are designed to train a particular aspect of grammar or style, it isn't really helpful to search for alternative answers which have little to do with the lesson at hand.

 In the example you provide, the lessons aimes (among other things) to train the use of "avoir de la chance".
 Hence a construction using this phrase is sought as the correct answer.

 4 April 2018